Dental X-Rays in Lorton VA

 You can contact the practice online or call the number provided to schedule an appointment.

-How often can you get x-rays?
+How often can you get dental x-rays?

-The frequency with which x-rays should be taken depends on individual circumstances.
+The frequency with which dental x-rays should be taken depends on individual circumstances.
 Patients at high risk for tooth decay or periodontal disease may require x-rays more frequently than those with good oral health.
 Children and adolescents whose teeth and jaws are still developing may also require more frequent procedure.

 Our dentists assess each patient’s individual needs and determine the appropriate frequency of this procedure based on their oral history, clinical examination, and risk factors.